-When a lady named Dorcas had died they called for The Apostle Peter and we read in Acts 9:40 that "Peter....knelt down and prayed."
+When a lady named Dorcas died they called for The Apostle Peter and we read in Acts 9:40 that "Peter knelt down and prayed ... and she opened her eyes and sat up."

 On and on the record goes showing that prayer was their essential resource.
-God has said, "Thou shalt have no other gods before me" (Exodus 20:3) So, the question is: to which resource do we turn first?
-Natural resources such as the bank, lawyers, the City Council, etc. or our singular, supreme Supernatural Resource?
+So, the question is: to which resource do we turn first?
+Is God our first resource or our last recourse?
+Do we run to natural resources such as the bank, lawyers, the City Council, etc. or to our singular, supreme Supernatural Resource?
 Human resources or Divine resources?

-ILLUST.: Dr. A.C.
+ILLUST.
+Dr. A.C.
 Dixon, American pastor and later pastor of the famous Metropolitan Tabernacle in London, England, which was previously pastored by Charles Haddon Spurgeon, wrote: "When we rely upon organization, we get what organization can do; when we rely upon education, we get what education can do; when we rely upon eloquence, we get what eloquence can do, and so on.
 I am not disposed to undervalue any of these things in their proper place.
 But when we rely upon prayer, we get what God can do."
 Prayer was the New Testament church's essential resource.
 Is it ours?
+Furthermore